d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

 ## Summary

-* Generative adversarial networks (GANs) composes of two deep networks, the generator and the discriminator.
+* Generative adversarial networks (GANs) consist of two deep networks, the generator and the discriminator.
-* The generator generates the image as much closer to the true image as possible to fool the discriminator, via maximizing the cross entropy loss, i.e., $\max \log(D(\mathbf{x'}))$.
+* The generator generates the image as close to the true image as possible to fool the discriminator, via maximizing the cross entropy loss, i.e., $\max \log(D(\mathbf{x'}))$.
 * The discriminator tries to distinguish the generated images from the true images, via minimizing the cross entropy loss, i.e., $\min - y \log D(\mathbf{x}) - (1-y)\log(1-D(\mathbf{x}))$.

 ## Exercises